-Perhaps the foremost reason to file a divisional application is to address lack of unity in the claims i.e. to cancel claims without prejudice from a parent application and pursue the cancelled claims in a divisional.
+Perhaps the foremost reason to file a divisional application is to address lack of unity in the claims.
+For example to cancel claims without prejudice from a parent application and pursue the cancelled claims in a divisional.
 This is analogous to US divisional practice.
 However, as shown in the accompanying table, it is important to note that unlike the US, pre-allowance due dates apply to the filing of a divisional application in a number of countries.
-See in particular, The Philippines, Malaysia, Thailand and New Zealand.
+See in particular, the Philippines, Malaysia, Thailand and New Zealand.

 Further, while all of the ASEAN nations apply the PCT rules to determine unity of invention, (and therefore are likely to arrive at the same unity outcomes expressed in an International Search Report) the due dates as to when the non-unified claims must be protected are different, even among the countries with pre-allowance divisional due dates.
 Further, Malaysia applies 2 different divisional due dates, one of which applies to lack of unity responses only.

 The message surely is that if you wish to pursue claims directed to a separate invention identified by an examiner, you need to do more than simply monitor the allowance date of the parent application.
 Depending on the relevant ASEAN nation, you may need to have your non-unified claims prepared for divisional filing, well before allowance of the parent.

 The second reason for filing a divisional might be to continue prosecution where allowance cannot be obtained on a parent application.
 While none of the ASEAN nations provide a continuation application per se, a divisional application may be used in a manner that is analogous to US continuation practice.
 However, this does not apply in all ASEAN nations, with the Philippines being a notable standout.
 In the Philippines, your prospects of success are contingent on the prosecution of the parent application.